pete-otaqui/ClipClop/README.md

 ClipClop handles required and optional parameters, and values for them.
 So a given option such as "--verbose" can be required or optional in itself, and it can have no parameter value or an optional one, or a required one.

-ClipClop manages multiple values, can enforce single values, can validate against regular expressions and can parse out certain types for you: integers, numbers, json and urls.
+ClipClop manages multiple values, although enforces single values by default, can validate against regular expressions and can parse out certain types for you: integers, numbers, json and urls.

 Quick Example
 -------------